Trains disrupted, hundreds of flood warnings after Storm Henk lashes UK

 Transport delays will continue on Wednesday as train services get back on track after rain and strong winds from Storm Henk lashed large parts of the UK.

-“The severe winds led to trees on the line damaging or delaying trains in multiple locations across our network.”

-The Environment Agency said there were 368 active alerts in England for possible flooding, 322 flood warnings, meaning flooding is expected and, in Northampton, one danger to life severe flood warning.
+Lincolnshire Fire and Rescue Service said it had received 140 flood-related calls in the last 24 hours.

+Meanwhile, Leicestershire Police said a large number of homes were being affected by flooding in Loughborough, with police closing Belton Road from the junction of Jubilee Drive to Meadow Lane and A426 Lutterworth Road from Little Glen Road To Leicester Road Roundabout in Blaby.

-In Wales there was one severe flood warning, 15 flood warnings and 39 flood alerts, according to Natural Resources Wales.
+In Wales there was one severe flood warning in place for the River Ritec in Tenby, 11 flood warnings and 38 flood alerts, according to Natural Resources Wales.

+The Energy Networks Association – which collates data from all energy providers – estimated that 10,000 customers were without power on Wednesday morning.

-It comes after a woman was injured by a falling tree as gusts of up to 94mph hit in Orpington.
+On Tuesday, a woman was injured by a falling tree in Orpington as high winds hit.

 The strongest gales were recorded at the Needles Old Battery in the Isle of Wight, where wind speeds reached 94mph.